vasapol123/hw-bdd-cucumber-saasbook2e/README.md

-**Important:** if you want to run Cucumber tests, you could use the following commands respectively:
+**Important:** If you want to run Cucumber tests, you could use the following commands respectively:

 ```
 $ cd ./rottenpotatoes/